yossTheDev/karbonized/README.md

 * **🎨 Customization:** Easily personalize and arrange various elements to suit your unique style and preferences.
 * **💾 Export Options:** Save your designs as SVG, PNG, or JPG files, making it simple to share or use them in other projects.
-* **🔌 Extension Support:** Although Karbonized is a new app, we have plans to introduce an extension system in the future.
-Stay tuned for exciting updates!
+* **🔌 Extension Support:** Karbonized offers support for extensions, allowing you to enhance its functionality and extend its capabilities according to your needs.
 * **🖥 Multi-Platform Compatibility:** Access Karbonized as a Progressive Web App (PWA with **Offline** Support) via any web browser.
-We're also working on downloadable versions for Windows, Mac, and Linux to provide a seamless experience across platforms.
+We also provide downloadable versions for Windows, Linux, and macOS, ensuring a seamless experience across different platforms.
-* **🆓 Free and Open Source:** We believe in making creativity accessible to all.
-Karbonized is free to use and open source, allowing you to contribute and be part of the growing community.
+* **🆓 Free and Open Source:** Karbonized is free to use and open source, allowing you to contribute and be part of the community.

 > While **Karbonized** is still in its early stages, we're committed to continuous improvement and value your feedback